mwidjaja1/3pfl/README.md

 ## Summary
 We expect all team members to follow these four rules on the game and [on our Discord](https://discord.gg/RGzcnXfWhv).
 1. Be friendly and respectful to our team.
 Bullying, harassing, lying, abusing your role, and spamming are examples of not being respectful. ❤️
-2. We promote players who were on the team during the last 7 days, were active, has 1700+ trophies, & is on Discord membership (for Pro promotions) 📈
+2. We promote players who are active on the team, has 1700+ trophies, & is positively contributing to the team 📈
-3. We demote/boot players who are inactive in the last 7 days or violated a rule 😞
+3. We demote/boot players who are inactive in the last 7 days, consistently didn't meet their role's guidelines, or violated a rule 😞
 4. Team members who get promoted to pro are eligible for a free 3PFL Sticker 💌
 5. If you want to tie with another player, spam NOO x3.
 If the other player responds the same or responds with a 👍, it means you agree to help each other.
 6. Don't give us a reason to change the rules because of you